-Jane Byron (whom he obsessively paints [see 68-69]) in Marthe, a prostitute who is said to bear an uncanny likeness to the Scottish actress (290).
+Jane Byron (whom he obsessively paints [see 68-69]19) in Marthe, a prostitute who is said to bear an uncanny likeness to the Scottish actress (290).
 It is just then that The Folding Star most clearly reads as a pastiche of Bruges-la-Morte.
-The scene of the encounter between Marthe and Orst is described in almost the same way as that between Viane and Jane Scott: the same idea of resurrection is emphasised; the same details are highlighted, in particular the fiery, femme fatale hair, whose colour is referred to as "textuel[le]" by Rodenbach, an adjective which connotes the ideas of fluidity but also of textuality, as if the word "apparition," which operates as a reminiscence of Flaubert's account of Frédéric Moreau's first encounter with Mme Arnoux in Flaubert's Éducation sentimentale (" Ce fut comme une apparition " ["It was like an apparition"], Flaubert 7) and also echoes Gustave Moreau's depiction of Salomé, entitled L'Apparition (c.
+The scene of the encounter between Marthe and Orst is described in almost the same way as that between Viane and Jane Scott: the same idea of resurrection is emphasised; the same details are highlighted, in particular the fiery, femme fatale hair, whose colour is referred to as "textuel[le]" by Rodenbach, an adjective which connotes the ideas of fluidity but also of textuality, as if the woman's apparition made her hair into the pages of the book; the same terms are used, in particular the word "apparition," which operates as a reminiscence of Flaubert's account of Frédéric Moreau's first encounter with Mme Arnoux in Flaubert's Éducation sentimentale (" Ce fut comme une apparition " ["It was like an apparition"], Flaubert 7) and also echoes Gustave Moreau's depiction of Salomé, entitled L'Apparition (c.
 1875), and to Stéphane Mallarmé's poem "Apparition" (Mallarmé 7):